-According to a local saying in Berchtesgaden, Bavaria, "Those loved by God are brought here”–a sentiment easy to understand as the Bavarian Alps can seem like heaven on Earth.
+According to a local saying in Berchtesgaden, Bavaria, "Those loved by God are brought here."
+This sentiment is easy to understand since the Bavarian Alps can seem like heaven on Earth.

 And it's just so easy to be active outdoors here.
 The Bavarian and Tyrolean Alps have the best infrastructure imaginable with miles and miles of well-marked trails of all difficulty levels, mountain alms (traditional huts for rest and refreshment) to soak in views and savor local specialties, and outstanding hotels and restaurants to return to at the end of the hike.
 All three of the Backroads properties have extensive spas and two of them feature Michelin-starred restaurants to round out a great day of hiking.